The Article Courtesy of Guardian Home Inspection!

 Related video you might like:

 Guardian Home Inspection will be your home buying or selling advocate!
 We are committed to providing you with outstanding service.
-We’re highly experienced and extremely thorough, yet have excellent communication skills to be able to put the entire house into perspective for you.
+We’re highly experienced and extremely thorough, yet have excellent communications skills to be able to put the entire house into perspective for you.
 If you’re looking to buy or sell in the Caldwell, Boise, Meridian, Nampa, Eagle areas, we can help!

 Owned and operated by Professional Licensed Inspector, Jason Hopkins, Guardian Home Inspection takes pride in his commitment to following high standards and providing professional service to all of our customers.